swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

     **For macOS**, [Memory Graph Debugger](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Inspect-the-debug-memory-graph) and this [Detect and diagnose memory issues](https://developer.apple.com/videos/play/wwdc2021/10180/) video are helpful.
 You can also use the [Xcode Instruments](https://help.apple.com/instruments/mac/10.0/#/dev022f987b) tool for various profiling instruments including the [Allocations instrument](https://developer.apple.com/documentation/xcode/gathering-information-about-memory-use#Profile-your-app-using-the-Allocations-instrument) to track memory allocation and deallocation in your Swift code.

-    **For server Linux**, you can use tools like [Valgrind](https://valgrind.org/) or [Heaptrack](https://github.com/KDE/heaptrack) to profile your application as shown in the examples below.
+    **For Linux**, you can use tools like [Valgrind](https://valgrind.org/) or [Heaptrack](https://github.com/KDE/heaptrack) to profile your application as shown in the examples below.
 Although these tools are primarily used for C/C++ code, they can also work with Swift.

 2. Reviewing code and identifying potential leaks to examine your code for any potential areas where memory leaks may occur.
 Common sources of leaks include retained references or unbalanced retain-release cycles, which rarely apply to Swift since it performs [automatic reference counting (ARC)](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/).